I remember the exact moment the pediatrician said the word "medication" and my whole body tensed.

 The Fears That Keep Parents Up at Night

 When I read through ADHD parent support groups, the same fears came up over and over.
-Not vague worries — specific, visceral terrors.
+Not vague worries — specific, visceral terrors that stem from how we misunderstand the ADHD brain.
 One mom put it more honestly than I've ever seen:

 "I don't want my kid to turn into a 'zombie'/lose his personality.
 I'm terrified meds are going to make him depressed, suicidal, etc."